murilokprado/murilokprado/README.md

 ### Hi there 👋
 I'm Murilo Prado, I'm a software engineer who is passionate about backend, mobile technologies and open source.

-- 🔭 I’m currently working on Java Spring application
+- 🔭 I've been working with Java Spring application
-- 🌱 I’m currently learning React, React native and Node
+- 🌱 I've been learning React, React native and Node
-- 👯 I’m looking to collaborate on backend developers
+- 👯 I've been looking to collaborate on opensource projects
-- 💬 Ask me about tech, design patterns, clean code
+- 💬 Ask me about tech, nutrition & workout
-- ⚡ Fun fact: I'm Batman
+- ⚡ Fun fact: I'm not Batman
 > :octocat: https://murilokprado.github.io/